How To Download Fortnite: Battle Royale on Xbox One & PS4

 For both titles, you’ll see a variety of different options that ask for payment.
 You do not need to buy the game at all unless you’re planning on trying out the single-player content of Fortnite.
 The game we’re looking for, Fortnite: Battle Royale, is a completely free standalone title that can be played free of Fortnite.
 With that said, buying any of the versions of Fortnite will give you access to the Battle Royale portion as well.
 Fortnite itself will be going free-to-play in 2018 if you’re will to wait it out for the single-player element.

-Fortnite: Battle Royale is out now for Xbox One, PS4 and PC via the Epic Games Launcher.
+Fortnite: Battle Royale is out now for Xbox One, PS4 and PC via the Epic Games Launcher, and we consider it one of the best PS4 games you can play right now.